 The sender address “[email protected]” makes it even more awesome.

-The use of the humorous language resonates with the fun-loving and positive approach that Chubbies takes to connect with their subscribers.
+The use of humorous language resonates with the fun-loving and positive approach that Chubbies takes to connect with their subscribers.

 Not only does this work to grab attention, but it also keeps the brand communication and experience consistent across different touchpoints.